mkez00/audio-redactor/README.md

 Usage
 -

+The easiest way to get up and running to test this application is to use Docker.
+See Docker Image section below for instructions.

 To redact segments of audio from an audio file, the following HTTP request is required:

 URL: `POST http://localhost:8080/`